Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-1/01-shell-basics.md

 Interacting with a system through the Shell has many advantages over a GUI.
 The Shell allows you to quickly and easily navigate through directories on your computer, make, copy and search files in a systematic way, and construct pipelines that will execute complex tasks on big datasets.

-Importantly, the Shell allows us to do each of these in the context of Bioinformatics, and Bioinformatics softwares.
+Importantly, the Shell allows us to do each of these in the context of Bioinformatics, and Bioinformatics software.

-## Why learn Shell?
+## Why learn to use a Shell?
-Shell can be challenging to learn, however is an absolutely key skill in bioinformatics, as it is used to primary way in which we interface with a lot of bioinformatics software and file types.
+Learning to use a Shell can be challenging, however it is a key skill in bioinformatics, as it is the primary way in which we interface with a lot of bioinformatics software and file types.

-Some bioinformatics softwares provide GUIs that enable execute tasks with programs that you would otherwise execute using the Shell.
-Whuile such softwares can be powerful in the right context, they can also make it very easy to perform tasks in bioinformatics incorrectly, therefore they should be treated with caution.
+Some bioinformatics softwares provide GUIs that enable users execute tasks with programs that you would otherwise execute using the Shell.
+While such softwares can be powerful in the right context, they can also make it very easy to perform tasks in bioinformatics incorrectly, and should therefore should treated with caution.

 ## The Bash shell

 ### The absolute basics

-There are different different types of Unix shells, however the most popular is Bash (the *Bourne Again Shell*) and is also now the most common.
+There are different types of Unix shells, however the most popular is Bash (the *Bourne Again Shell*), which is also the most common on Linux sysetms.
 Since the majority of participants will be using the Bash shell, and this is the default shell used on Dartmouth's high performance computing system (which we will be using), this lesson will be introduce the Shell through using the Bash shell, however most, if not all, content should be transferable to other Unix shells.

 > Use the Cheat Sheet in the GitHub repo to help you learn commands and available options.

 Accessing the (bash) shell:
-- On a mac or linux system, the *Terminal* application provides access to the shell.
+- On a Mac or Linux system, the *Terminal* application provides access to the shell.
 There are also applications that you can download that provide customizations not present in the Terminal application, such as [iTerm2](https://iterm2.com/).
-- On a Windows system, you can use an applicatrion such as [MobaXterm](https://mobaxterm.mobatek.net/).
+- On a Windows system, you can use an application such as [MobaXterm](https://mobaxterm.mobatek.net/) or [PuTTY](https://www.putty.org/).

 <p align="center">
   <img src="../figures/shell.png" height="80%" width="80%"/>